Hawaiian Waffles bursting with fresh pineapple, roasted macadamia nuts and sweet coconut flakes smothered in Pineapple Coconut Syrup!

 Cold weather leaving you dreaming of Hawaii lately?

-Fresh pineapple, roasted macadamia nuts and sweet coconut flakes are sprinkled throughout the coconut milk waffle batter so every single bite makes you want to do the hula.
+These Hawaiian Coconut Waffles are bursting with fresh pineapple, roasted macadamia nuts and sweet coconut flakes all throughout the coconut milk waffle batter – every single bite will make you want to do the hula.
 And if you have never roasted macadamia nuts before, they are insanely good!
 I seriously could eat them by the handfuls.
 The batter is also mixed with Greek yogurt which adds the perfect contrast to the sweet pineapple and makes the waffles super moist!

 After devouring most of the waffles, I saved a few so I could take pictures of them the next morning…it was pure torture! (these aren’t those pictures – I’ll explain below – wish I would have eaten them all that night!)